Raymund Eich

 A blow supported by treacherous forces inside the government of Earth.

-Join Stone on a distant planet in a headlong race against the clock in this, the first adventure in his complete four-novel series.
+Join Stone on a distant planet in a headlong race against the clock in The Progress of Mankind, the first adventure in his complete four-novel series.

 Buy the series box set and save